Evolving Interactive Diagnostic Agents in a Virtual Clinical Environment: Introduction

+In this paper, we present an reinforcement learning(RL) based framework for establishing LLMs as \change{interactive} diagnostic agents capable of dynamically suggesting examinations and rendering final diagnoses (Figure~\ref{fig:teaser}a).
+This advances clinical LLMs from isolated, point-in-time consultations to active patient management within a continually evolving diagnostic window.
-Central to our agent‑training framework is a diagnostics world model, \textbf{DiagGym}, built on the EHRs with generative model~(Figure~\ref{fig:teaser}b). \textbf{DiagGym} is able to emit examination results conditioned on the evolving patient state—including background patient profile, past examinations, and the next examination query.
-This interactive, outcome‑based feedback enables the safe, closed‑loop simulation of real diagnostic workflows, allowing the diagnostic agents to order tests and immediately observe their consequences.
-By coupling conditional generation with longitudinal patient context, \textbf{DiagGym} captures long‑horizon dependencies absent from static, instruction‑style corpora, creating a realistic in-silico virtual clinical environment for training and evaluating diagnostic agents with reinforcement learning.

-Within this environment, we train a diagnostic agent, \textbf{DiagAgent}~(Figure~\ref{fig:teaser}c) through end‑to‑end, multi‑turn reinforcement learning.
-Here, the agent’s policy network maps the current patient state to the next optimal action: either recommending the most informative examination or finalizing the diagnosis.
-Reward signals are derived from the informativeness of queried examinations, diagnostic accuracy, and efficiency, while penalties are applied for redundant or unnecessary steps, determining which diagnostic rollouts are most suitable.
-This approach potentially enables the agent to explore diverse patient trajectories, refine policies and discover diagnostic management strategies beyond human expertise, without relying on risky, time-intensive real-world implementation.
-By aligning diagnostic agents with long-term trajectory-level reasoning, they learn when to continue investigation, which examinations will yield the highest clinical value, and when to stop to achieve an accurate and timely diagnosis.
-This extends current diagnostic agents from isolated, point-in-time consultations to comprehensive long-term patient management, surpassing limits of statistic supervised training.
+Central to our agent-training framework is a diagnostics world model, \textbf{DiagGym}, built on the EHRs with generative model~(Figure~\ref{fig:teaser}b). \textbf{DiagGym} is able to emit examination results conditioned on the former patient state.
+This enables the safe, closed-loop simulation of real patient reaction, allowing the diagnostic agents to order tests and immediately observe their consequences.
+Within this environment, we train an \change{interactive} diagnostic agent, \textbf{DiagAgent}~(Figure~\ref{fig:teaser}c) through end-to-end, multi-turn RL.
+The agent’s policy network maps the current patient state to the next optimal action: either recommending the most informative examination or finalizing the diagnosis.
+Reward signals are derived from the informativeness of queried examinations, diagnostic accuracy, and efficiency.
+This approach enables the agent to explore diverse patient trajectories, refine interactive diagnostic strategies through RL without relying on risky, time-intensive real-world implementation.

-\change{To comprehensively assess the generated multi-turn interactive diagnostic trajectory, we constructed a new benchmark, \textbf{DiagBench}.
-It contains 750 physician-validated diagnosis cases.
-Each case is equipped with not only the final diagnostic result but also a referenced diagnostic trajectory with key recommending examinations towards final results.
-Furthermore, to enable more fine-grained qualitative evaluation, 99 cases in the benchmark are annotated with detailed diagnostic rubrics that specify which reasoning rules should be appropriately followed within the diagnostic trajectory.
-In total, 973 physician-written rubrics are provided, each assigned weighting points to precisely assess performance at key steps of the diagnostic process.}